(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 How to Perform Sales Trend Analysis

 Many managers use Microsoft Excel for sales trend analysis to unlock insight and set up alerts.
 Users can import large amounts of data and create powerful dashboards.
-Excel’s built-in tools allow users to customize graphs according to key metrics that need tracked.
+Excel’s built-in tools allow users to customize graphs according to key business metrics that need tracked.

 With either option, you’ll want to consider certain functionality to get the most out of your data.